 This year’s Travel & Adventure Show brought together the best in travel experts including two of our favorites, Samantha Brown and Rick Steves.

-Attending the show in Washington, DC, Author Shannon listened in to both of their talks and here’s some of the tips she picked up…
+Attending the show in Washington, DC, Author Shannon listened in to both of their talks and here are some of the tips she picked up…

 We love Samantha for her approachable style and friendly personality.
 Meeting her in person was a treat … she’s the same person you see on tv.